The Homeowner's Guide to Tax Deductions

 Making the Most of Your Mortgage Tax Deductions

-The tax code is complicated, and there are plenty of special situations (late payment charges, prepayment penalties, divorce, and more) that affect the deductions you can claim.
+The tax code can be complicated, and there are plenty of special situations that affect the deductions you can claim.
+Keeping good records of all transactions and partnering early with a tax expert are two simple tasks that will benefit nearly every homeowner once April 15th arrives.
 If you need more details about a specific deduction or other home-related tax rules, review the IRS guidelines or contact your tax advisor.
+If you currently have a PennyMac loan, you can also review the year-end mortgage tax statements PennyMac provides.

-If you are looking to purchase a home or refinance your existing mortgage, make sure to take these tax deductions into account as you plan for your financial future.
-If you’re ready to take advantage of these tax deductions with a new mortgage or a refi, call a PennyMac Loan Officer today.
+Before you purchase a home or refinance your existing mortgage, make sure to take these tax deductions into account as you plan for your financial future.
+If you're ready to take advantage of these potential savings with a new mortgage or a refi, apply online to get pre-approved or call a PennyMac Loan Officer today.